nwawrzyniak/mtc/README.md

 # simple-text-html
-A *super* lightweight text post server for over-anonymous chatting
+An extremely minimalistic text post server for over-anonymous chatting
 ## Dependencies
 You will need to install the following tools before building simple-text-html